wp-plugins/awesome-filterable-portfolio/readme.txt

 = 1.2 =
 * Enhancements

+= 1.3 =

-* Empty fields won't display
+* If a field is left empty, it won't display
+* Bug fixes
+* Added some descriptive text

 == Upgrade Notice ==